 Approximately 2.2 acre-foot is proposed at the southwest corner of Clarendon Hills Road and 63rd Street.
 This basin is hydraulically connected to the stormwater basins at Sunrise Senior Living.
-This basin is the downstream end of channel improvements from the storage area in the rear yards of Tennessee Avenue.
-Channel modifications in this area will improve conveyance from the depressional area.
+This basin is the

 The improvements proposed south of 61st Street do not achieve a 100-year level of service with 6-inches of ponding in the roadway.
 The level of service is increased from less than a 5-year at repetitive flooding locations to between a 10- and 25-year event combining the projects listed above without causing downstream impacts.
 A significant volume of stormwater storage within the 63rd Street corridor is required (approximately 57 acre-feet) to provide a 100-year level of protection.